filipecosta90/memtier_benchmark/README.md

 ### Sustainable Throughput
 To really understand a system behavior we also cant really solely on doing the full percentile analysis while stressing the system to it's maximum RPS.
 We need to be able to compare the behavior under different throughput's and/or configurations, to be able to get the best "Sustainable Throughput" - The throughput achieved while safely maintaining service levels.

 By default no limit is specified and memtier_benchmark will try to stress redis up to its most.
 To enable limiting the rate of commands per second, you should use the --rate-limit-rps option followed by the rate value.
+To achieve a stable load pattern, the rate of commands per second needs to be higher than the total number of connections.